Semantic system: Five-limit tuning

-The 22 Indian shrutis
+22 Indian shrutis

-The 22 shrutis represent the basic set of intervals required to perform of all the Indian modes (or ragas), of both Northern and Southern India.
-Their frequency ratios are often expressed in the form of fractions of 5-limit tuning, i.e. those that only use prime numbers 2, 3 or 5.
-Alain Daniélou's just intonation system offers an extension of the 22 Indian shrutis, allowing it to include every one of them.
+The 22 shrutis represent the basic set of intervals required to perform of all the Indian modes (or ragas), of both northern and southern India.
+Their frequency ratios are often expressed in the form of fractions of five-limit tuning, i.e. those that only use prime numbers 2, 3 or 5.
+Daniélou's just intonation system offers an extension of the 22 Indian shrutis, allowing it to include every one of them.

-The syntonic comma
+Syntonic comma

 Still known as the pramana shruti, the syntonic comma is the smallest of the intervals that separate the Indian shrutis.
 Its ratio is 81/80 and the scale of 22 shrutis includes 10 of them.
 Whilst the comma has been suppressed in the different historical Western temperaments and in our present-day equal temperament, it is of great importance in Indian music, and in all just intonation systems, since it expresses, for each chromatic degree, the subtle emotional polarities of harmonics 3 and 5.

-These 12 commas are larger than the other commas by around a third of a comma, and are found on the borders of the different chromatic notes of the Semantic-53 scale.
-In 5-limit tuning, their ratio is complex, measuring 20000 / 19683, or 3125 / 3072.
-In 7-limit tuning, they can be more simply defined as the septimal comma, with a ratio of 64/63.
+These 12 commas are larger than the other commas by around a third of a comma, and are found on the borders of the different chromatic notes of the semantic-53 scale.
+In five-limit tuning, their ratio is complex, measuring 20000 / 19683, or 3125 / 3072.
+In seven-limit tuning, they can be more simply defined as the septimal comma, with a ratio of 64/63.